Welcome to the PuzzleNation Blog 2018 Holiday Puzzly Gift Guide!

 Mary Engelbreit Loonacy (Looney Labs)

 The singular pattern-matching chaos of Loonacy gets a lovely aesthetic update in the newest edition of the rapid-fire card game!
 Mary Engelbreit Loonacy marries the bright colors and warm tones of Engelbreit’s art with the fun and furious card-slapping gameplay of Loonacy! ($15)

 [Click here to check out our full review!]

 The classic computer game comes to life as you and your fellow players team up to survive the perilous journey along The Oregon Trail.
 With art evoking old-school computer games, rampant threats and calamities to endure, and a long and challenging road to travel, will any of you will make it to Oregon? ($14.99)

 [Check out our full product review of The Oregon Trail by clicking here!]

-[Click here to check out our full review of Just Desserts!]
+[Click here to read our full review for Button Men!]

 Knot Dice (Black Oak Games)

 Can you twist, turn, and spin these dice to complete beautiful, elaborate patterns inspired by Celtic knots?
 That’s the name of the game with Knot Dice, a dice game as challenging as it is gorgeous.
 With single-player and multi-player puzzles included, you’ll be tying yourself in knots for days! ($29.95)